What You Need to Know About the Proposed Division 296 Superannuation Tax

 - Discuss estate planning and contribution strategies with your adviser.

-Our view is that there is no need to panic – 30 June 2026 is the date where your balance needs to be under $3 million to avoid the application of Division 296 tax – in any case, our initial analysis indicates (that whilst this is a new tax and it’s not as good as current rules) the alternatives in many cases are not any more attractive.
+30 June 2026 is the date where your balance needs to be under $3 million to avoid the application of Division 296 tax – in any case, our initial analysis indicates (that whilst this is a new tax and it’s not as good as current rules) the alternatives in many cases are not any more attractive.
 We note that some super funds with lumpy assets such as high value properties may be adversely affected – please contact your adviser.

 We’re Here to Help